Disappearance of measurement-induced phase transition in a quantum spin system for large sizes: Abstract

 \section{Abstract}

-Measurement-induced phase transitions are often studied in random quantum circuits, with local measurements performed with a certain probability.
-We present here a model where a global measurement is performed with certainty at every time-step of the measurement protocol.
-Each time step, therefore, consists of evolution under the transverse Ising Hamiltonian for a time $\tau$, followed by a measurement that provides a ``yes/no'' answer to the question, ``Are all spins up?''.
-The survival probability after $n$ time-steps is defined as the probability that the answer is ``no'' in all the $n$ time-steps.
-For various $\tau$ values, we compute the survival probability, entanglement in bipartition, and the generalized geometric measure, a genuine multiparty entanglement, for a chain of size $L \sim 26$, and identify a transition at $\tau_c \sim 0.2$ for field strength $h=1/2$.
-We then analytically derive a recursion relation that enables us to calculate the survival probability for system sizes up to 1000, which provides evidence of a scaling $\tau_c \sim 1/\sqrt{L}$.
-The transition at finite \(\tau_c\) for \(L \sim 28\) seems therefore to recede to \(\tau_c = 0\) in the thermodynamic limit.
-Additionally, at large time-steps, survival probability decays logarithmically only when the ground state of the Hamiltonian is paramagnetic.
-Such decay is not present when the ground state is ferromagnetic.
+Quantum measurements cause an abrupt change, called measurement induced phase transition, in the scaling behaviour of entanglement entropy in a quantum many-body system.
+The phenomenon is often studied in random quantum circuits, with local measurements performed with a certain probability.
+We report here one such transition in an interacting spin 1/2 system where a global measurement is performed with certainty at every time-step.
+We start with a pure state with all the spins up.
+Each time step consists of evolution under the transverse Ising Hamiltonian for a time $\tau$, followed by a measurement that provides a ``yes/no'' answer to the question, ``Are all spins up?''.
+For various $\tau$ values, we compute the survival probability of the inital state, entanglement in bipartition, and the generalized geometric measure (a genuine multiparty entanglement), for a chain of size $L \sim 28$, and identify the transition points $\tau_c$ for different field strengths.
+We then analytically derive a recursion relation that enables us to calculate the survival probability for system sizes up to 1000, and provides evidence of a scaling $\tau_c \sim 1/\sqrt{L}$.
+Therefore, the transition at finite $\tau_c$ for $L \sim 28$ seems to recede to $\tau_c = 0$ in the thermodynamic limit.
+Our work prompts a widespread investigation on the existence of measurement-induced transitions at large system-size.